emilianoyoung/ai/_posts/_archive/2019-12-05-deepmind-co-founder-moves-to-google-as-the-ai-lab-positions-itself-for-the-future.md

 ---
 category: news
 title: "DeepMind co-founder moves to Google as the AI lab positions itself for the future"
 excerpt: "Mustafa Suleyman co-founded DeepMind in 2010 with Demis Hassabis and Shane Legg.
-Photo by John Phillips/Getty Images for TechCrunch The personnel changes at Alphabet continue, this time with Mustafa Suleyman — one of the three co-founders of the company’s influential AI lab DeepMind — moving to Google.
-Suleyman announced the news on ..."
+Photo by John Phillips/Getty Images for TechCrunch The personnel changes at Alphabet continue, this time with Mustafa Suleyman — one of the three co-founders of the company ..."
-publishedDateTime: 2019-12-05T18:58:00Z
+publishedDateTime: 2019-12-05T19:00:00Z
 sourceUrl: https://www.theverge.com/2019/12/5/20997225/deepmind-co-founder-mustafa-suleyman-google-ai
 ampUrl: https://www.theverge.com/platform/amp/2019/12/5/20997225/deepmind-co-founder-mustafa-suleyman-google-ai
 cdnAmpUrl: https://www-theverge-com.cdn.ampproject.org/c/s/www.theverge.com/platform/amp/2019/12/5/20997225/deepmind-co-founder-mustafa-suleyman-google-ai